 Our office is your primary resource for these questions.
 The advice we provide one student doesn't always apply to the next student.
 So you need to contact us if you have questions about your situation instead of following advice from a friend or something you found on social media.

-If you are a new student in the U.S. for fall 2021
+Yes, if you are a new F-1 student in the U.S. for spring 2023 OR a new or continuing J-1 student

-This means that you are arriving for in-person classes for the first time in fall 2021 even if you started your degree program online in fall 2020 or spring 2021.
+This means that you are arriving for in-person classes for the first time in spring 2023.

 You need to remain in Bloomington and participate in at least one in-person class (coded as P, HY, IN, or IS on your class schedule).